jrs-innovation-center/user-stories/index.md

 - These are not team projects.
 Each student will work on a single project.
 Students can share ideas about a project but not code.

 ### I have a great idea for an app.
-Do I have to uses of the predefined user stories?
+Do I have to use one of these predefined user stories?

 No.  You are free to create whatever you like.
 The advantage of using a predefined user story is the built in guidance for the scope, functionality, data, and application structure.